netinfluence/NetinfluenceUploadBundle/README.md

         # Validations rules applied to uploaded images
         image:
             # here you can use any Symfony2 constraint or custom one
+            # Watch out, anything set here will override all default values so you may want to recopy those
             NotNull: ~
             Image:
                 maxSize: 10M